Lucaskolinger/dreamcapture-v1/README.md

 # www.dreamcapture.de
 ## Source Code for Version 1 (Deprecated)

-First version of a personal Website for a friend of mine (Movie Production).
+First version of a personal Website for a friend of mine who produces movies.
 It was one of my first bigger projects where I learned a lot of the core concepts of CSS and Vue js.
 It was a big playground for me and it's accordingly messy.